proinsias/proinsias.github.io/_posts/2021/2021-04-07-nix-get-source-directory-of-a-script-within-the-script.md

 ---
 layout: single
-title: 'Bash: Get source directory of a script within the script'
+title: "Bash: Get source directory of a script within the script"
 excerpt: Works no matter where the script is being called from
 date: 2021-04-07
 last_modified_at: 2023-04-26 13:22:37